Huge range of masks

 Supplied with the bifocal lenses fitted, plus the original normal lenses.

-Under water the solution is a "Gauge Reader" mask which uses bifocal corrective lenses.
+Under water the solution is a 'Gauge Reader' mask which uses bifocal corrective lenses.
 These lenses are clear on top, but have a reading correction in the bottom third of the mask lens.
 This makes them great for reading gauges, camera settings etc.

 We do not recommend adhesive magnifying patches, which are applied to a stock mask lens.
-Our customers very plainly tell us the after-market 'stick-on' solutions simply don't work well, and we don't bother selling them.
+Our customers very plainly tell us the after-market 'stick-on' or 'push-on' solutions simply don't work well, and we don't bother selling them.
 For the corrective lens bifocal masks we sell, each of the lenses are ground just like you would expect on a pair of eyeglasses.

 The important thing here is to make sure that the person filling your prescription takes into consideration a variety of your needs.
 If you are a snorkeler you probably just need to see distance, therefore a distance only prescription should be fit in your mask.
 If you are a diver though, you may need both distance correction to see the underwater life and the near prescription to read you gauges, therefore, depending on your prescription, a true bifocal, or truncated, full prescription lens can be used.